param1707/Matplotlib/README.md

 # Matplotlib

-## This Repository is just a basic implementation of Matplotlib concepts for Machine and Deep Learning.
+## This Repository is just a basic implementation of Matplotlib concepts for Data Visualisation.
 Contents of this repository are:
 1) Introduction
 2) Format strings in plot function